python-trio/sphinxcontrib-trio/README.rst

 sphinxcontrib-trio
 ==================

-This is a sphinx extension to help with documenting Python code that uses async/await, or abstract methods, or context managers, or generators, or ... you get the idea.
-It makes sphinx's regular directives for documenting Python functions and methods smarter and more powerful.
+This sphinx extension helps you document Python code that uses async/await, or abstract methods, or context managers, or generators, or ... you get the idea.
+It works by making sphinx's regular directives for documenting Python functions and methods smarter and more powerful.
 The name is because it was originally written for the `Trio <https://trio.readthedocs.io>`__ project, and I'm not very